 Advantages & Disadvantage analysis of ICI vs. IUI vs. IUI

 Intracervical Insemination (ICI) is the simplest, least expensive, and lowest risk option of the three techniques.
 Depending on the laws in your state or country, it often is the only procedure that can be done independently without medical intervention.
 In vitro fertilization (IVF) is the most invasive and expensive.
 However, there are cases where IVF is the only feasible option.
 For example, if a person’s fallopian tubes are tied, burned or damaged, or if a male partner can’t produce enough sperm through ejaculation.

 With IUI, and IVF - but not ICI, a partner's sperm is screened and cleaned before being used, which is sometimes necessary with certain types of male factor infertility.

 If you’re a good candidate, ICI can be a great first step, since it’s easy to do at home, and it’s more affordable than other options.
 It can also be done with fertility enhancing drugs under the guidance of a physician.
 If working with a known sperm donor, you’ll want to look into doing your own screening for STDs, infectious diseases, and sperm health.

 IUI is typically the first “doctor-assisted” insemination procedure that people try.
 But before starting any procedure, your doctor will do a full assessment to try and figure out why you might be having trouble conceiving.

 For some IVF is the only option.
 It can also be an alternative for those with cervical issues, or severe endometriosis that hasn’t responded to treatment, or people who have not achieved success with other less invasive interventions.

-All three fertility treatments will likely require multiple attempts.
+All three fertility treatments may require multiple attempts.
 That’s why if it’s possible, many people like to try a “leveling up” plan.
 This allows people to try and conceive with the least expensive and least invasive methods first, before moving on to other treatments.